JafarAkhondali/openpixi-openpixi_javascript-securityfix-297416/README.md

 This is the JavaScript version of OpenPixi.
 It uses three.js for creating webGL content and dat.gui for the user interface.
 Mind that it is still a work in progress.

-To work with the code some knowledge of JavaScript and general understanding ofthe graphics pipeline is needed.
+To work with the code some knowledge of JavaScript and general understanding of the graphics pipeline is needed.
-Furhtermore you should have a look at the three.js and dat.gui documentation and the OpenGL Shading Language (GLSL).
+Furthermore you should have a look at the three.js and dat.gui documentation and the OpenGL Shading Language (GLSL).

+##Usage:

+After downloading you can run it by opening index.html in a browser of your choice.
+So far it has been tested successfully in Google Chrome, Mozilla Firefox and Internet Explorer.
+Note that in order to make it run floating-point textures and vertex shader textures need to be supported on your device.

+A few variables can be changed using the GUI.
+To make the particles move a value for E, m and q must be set.
+To apply changes, reset needs to be clicked.
+Currently particle movement and solving of the Lorentz- as well as Maxwell equations are implemented.

+To edit the source code you can use any IDE that supports HTML and JavaScript or just a simple text editor.

 ##About the Program: